 Evaluating potential investments for securing project financing commitments, whether debt or equity, governmental or private sources, usually will involve the following criteria:

 Understanding and applying these criteria are essential steps in determining project financing potentials for major infrastructure investments.

 Experience to date worldwide indicates that the most important financial issues related to promoting infrastructure investment in developing economies is not adequacy of funding, but development of the critical necessary institutional frameworks.

-Project finance, therefore, must be viewed as a complex expensive understanding involving substantial analysis of many factors associated with determining risk, the appropriate and available financing vehicles, and ultimate project feasibility.
-For such projects to move forward, the structures tying joint public-private implementation responsibilities and commitments must be well understood and agreed by all parties before major investments commitments from the private sector are likely to be made.
+Therefore, project finance is a complex expensive understanding involving substantial analysis of many factors associated with determining risk and ultimate project feasibility.
+For such projects to move forward, the structures tying joint public-private implementation responsibilities and commitments, especially risk allocation, must be well understood and agreed by all parties before major investments commitments from the private sector are likely to be made.

 Governments that do not give these requirements adequate attention are unlikely to have the infrastructure investment commitments need for enabling their economies to flourish.

 Should you require assistance in formulating or evaluating investment potentials in transportation, infrastructure or commercial-industrial real estate projects, please contact us to see how we may assist.
 Also, please visit our web site to learn more of our capabilities and experience.
 For references and financial details for specific example projects, see Bangkok's Mass Transit: Financing the Mega Projects and Lebanon's Reconstruction: Development & Finance.